NaveenM6524/HCL-internship-ivshmem/README.md

-# HCL Internship: Virtualization and Inter-VM Communication using KVM and IVSHMEM
+# Inter-VM Communication using KVM and IVSHMEM

-This repository contains the work completed during my 10-week internship at **HCL Technologies**.
-The project focused on setting up a virtualized Linux environment using **Kernel-based Virtual Machine (KVM)** and implementing both filesystem-level and memory-level communication between two guest operating systems.
+This repository contains a project focused on setting up a virtualized Linux environment using **Kernel-based Virtual Machine (KVM)** and implementing both filesystem-level and memory-level communication between two guest operating systems.

 ---

 ## Project Overview

-The internship provided hands-on experience with system-level programming in Linux.
-Key areas included virtualization using KVM, kernel configuration and compilation, inter-VM file sharing with **Virtio-9p**, and real-time memory communication using **IVSHMEM**.
-The project was built on a dual-boot system and involved creating a functional setup for sharing both files and memory between virtual machines.
+This project focuses on system-level programming in Linux, covering key areas such as virtualization using KVM, kernel configuration and compilation, inter-VM file sharing via **Virtio-9p**, and real-time memory communication using **IVSHMEM**.
+It was implemented on a dual-boot system and involved building a complete environment for efficient file and memory sharing between virtual machines.

 ---